lastdino/drawing-manager/README.md

 - `update`: allowed for admins or if `user.department_id === drawing.managing_department_id`.

 If you use a host app model such as `App\\Models\\Drawing`, register your own policy mapping for it in your application.

+Downloads authorization:
+- When `config('drawing-manager.authorize_download')` is `true` (default), downloads call `Gate::authorize('download', $drawing)` before streaming files.
+- Set this to `false` only if you fully protect routes via middleware and are comfortable skipping per-model policy checks.

 Livewire UI
 -----------